zichongkao/selectstarsql/innocence.md

 FROM executions"
 ></sql-exercise>

+This method of finding claims of innocence is admittedly rather inaccurate because innocence can be expressed in other terms like "not guilty".
+Nevertheless, I suspect it underestimates the real number, and is probably of the right order of magnitude.
+The question we are left with then, is whether we are willing to accept the possibility that around 5% percent of people we execute are actually innocent. ([Paul Graham thinks not](http://paulgraham.com/prop62.html).)

-We've moved from row-level operations in the previous section, to using aggregate functions on multiple rows in the dataset.
+To recap, we've moved from row-level operations in the previous section, to using aggregate functions on multiple rows in the dataset.
 This has opened up an avenue to study system-level behavior.
 In the next section, we'll learn to apply aggregate functions on multiple subgroups of the dataset using the `GROUP BY` block.